 Step 6 – Set an Interest Rate

 Most types of loans require interest for repayment.
 It is how the lender makes money on the loan.
-Interest rates are often determined by the current market, the risk of loaning to this borrower, and many other factors.
+Interest rates are often determined by the current market, the risk of loaning to the borrower, and many other factors.
 This section should also identify the type of interest rate, such as a fixed or variable interest rate.

 Step 7 – Late Payment Fees